What Are The Symptoms Of Prediabetes?

 What is the prognosis for a person with prediabetes?

 Unfortunately, most Americans with prediabetes don't make healthy changes or aren't empowered to take control of their health.
 Because of this, most people with prediabetes do progress to diabetes.
 But the good news is, and what research proves, is that with physical activity and healthier foods 58% of new cases of diabetes can be prevented.

 If you're not already a member of the Lark app, we recommend taking advantage of the Coach like so:

-- It will prompt you to indicate your basic eligibility information, which determines if the $600 program is covered by your insurance!
+- The app will open and you'll be prompted to indicate your basic eligibility information, which determines whether the $600 program is covered by your insurance!

 - If you qualify, you'll find out and we'll activate the free health Coach + send you the FitBit, scale, and more.

 The Lark Coach is the most innovative thing to happen to health in years, especially when it comes to losing weight and preventing diabetes.
 Lark was named the most Innovative Company in the World; Apple and Google named it "Top App" and "Best of 2016" as well.
 See how she can help you.